 Downcycling still leads to the creation of a new product, but it’s one with less value than that of the parent product.
 An example is recycled paper that after a few iterations must eventually be turned into paperboard instead as the paper fibers get too short to make plain paper.

-Empty shipping containers may be recycled into new containers or downcycled into something else with lesser quality steel.
+You can make recycled shipping containers from older containers or downcycle them into something else with lesser quality steel.
 Either way, it requires quite a bit of energy to melt them into molten steel and manufacture new products.

-For this reason, it’s often not economically viable to recycle them, which is why you seem them stacked up everywhere instead.
+For this reason, shipping container recycling often isn’t economically viable and is why you see cargo boxes stacked up everywhere instead.
 Until they are just completely rusted and full of holes, in most cases, they are worth more as a cargo container than as scrap metal.

 Remember to factor in the other construction materials as well, and know that not everything is able to be recycled.
 Some materials, if they can’t be reused, usually must just be thrown away.
 If you can’t buy products that have been recycled, you can at least try to use things that are recyclable.